AT-RIFLES PART 2:

 (0.55 Inch Boys Anti Tank Rifle Mark 1, "Boys")

 PICTURE: Boys antitank rifle Mk 1.
+Notice circular muzzle brake and sort of monopod-like bipod design.
+Copyrights (c) Jaeger Platoon Website.
 (Photo taken in Sotamuseo).
 CLICK THUMBNAIL TO SEE LARGER PIC (85 KB).

 Calibre: